Should I talk with a bank before looking at homes?

 If you’re a first time home buyer, talking with a bank before looking at homes is strongly suggested, as there are many first time home buyer programs available.
 These programs can vary from state to state and county to county, so knowing exactly what’s available to you, is critical.

 Another important reason to talk with a bank before looking at homes is so you understand exactly what costs are associated with buying a home.
 There are many home buyers who don’t understand the difference between a down payment, pre-paid items, and escrows, which can be thoroughly explained by a mortgage professional.
-If you are in need of a few trusted recommendations for a mortgage professional, let me know!
+If you are in need of a few trusted recommendations for a mortgage professional, let us know!

 Should I buy or continue to rent?